 - Project Development

-- Tasks, Programs and Routines
+- Relationship of Tasks, Programs and Routines

-- Configure of Modules
+- Configuration of Modules

 - Configuring RTS and RPI settings

-- Understanding and performing Firmware revisions
+- Acquiring and installing Firmware revisions

 - Understanding "Scope" as it applies to tag-based addressing